Solo Travel in Laos

 I did not see another solo woman traveler the entire four days I was here.
 Not one.
 Western travelers were mostly European couples, and we'd give each other a small nod when we crossed paths, a kind of unspoken "we're united in this minority status."

 The Chinese tourists were a different story.
 Big groups, very loud, very together.
-I barely interacted with any except for one Chinese YouTuber I met at a coffee stop on the way to the waterfalls.
-He was 73, very curious about me, told me he had a show and pulled out photos of him with young Westerners.
+I barely interacted with any of them except for one Chinese YouTuber I met at a coffee stop on the way to the waterfalls.
+He was 73, very curious about me, told me he had a show, and pulled out photos of him with young Western women.
 We took a selfie.
 Later that same day, I ran into him again at the waterfalls.
 Pure serendipity.
 (Full story in the waterfalls article.)

 Practical Tips Nobody Told Me

-• Pack good shoes.
-My choco slides and knockoff Adidas were perfect for the mix of rain, walking, and scooter days.
+Pack good shoes.
+My choco slides and knockoff K-Swiss tennis shoes were perfect for the mix of rain, walking, and scooter days.

-• If the monk procession matters to you, book a hotel on the procession route.
-Ancient Luang Prabang Hotel is on it.
-Saves you 45 minutes of walking in the wrong direction at 5 a.m.
+If the monk procession matters to you, book a hotel on the procession route.
+The Ancient Luang Prabang Hotel is on it.
+Staying there saves you 45 minutes of walking in the wrong direction at 5 a.m.
+You're welcome.

 Things I Skipped (and Maybe You Should Too)